-“Instead of contributing to the general hubbub on every platform, do targeted, impactful content that inspires people,” says Duncan Edwards, a content strategy consultant, and former Head of Content Development for fashion retailer ASOS.
+“Instead of contributing to the general hubbub on every platform, do targeted, impactful content that inspires people,” says Duncan Edwards, a Content Strategy Consultant and former Head of Content Development for fashion retailer ASOS.

-“Forward-thinking brands are taking steps to reduce the friction between the content they produce and the purchasing process: They’re creating shoppable content,” explains Ometria, a blog for ecommerce marketers.
+“Forward-thinking brands are taking steps to reduce the friction between the content they produce and the purchasing process: They’re creating shoppable content,” explains Ometria, a blog for e-commerce marketers.

-ASOS has not only mastered soliciting user-generated content (UGC), but it also leverages UGC to create an engaging experience for fans.
+ASOS is another brand that has mastered soliciting UGC and leveraging it to create an engaging experience for fans.

 On Instagram and its website, ASOS asks users to share photos of themselves dressed in ASOS products, tagged with #AsSeenOnMe.
 ASOS curators will then repost images on Instagram and the #AsSeenOnMe landing page with information so users can shop the looks.
 Featuring UGC photos is an all-around win: ASOS can promote its brand through valuable, authentic content (and convert some users to customers), featured customers get time in the spotlight, and other fans can glean inspiration from those UGC photos.

 Improved Customer Service via Mobile, Digital, and Social

 Get this: 54 percent of consumers stopped doing business with a company due to bad service, according to a 2017 Aspect Software study.